anonymous-2021-kdd/RCGTN/README.md

 # RCGTN
-This is s PyTorch implement of the paper: *Looking from Trend: Range Convolutional Graph Transformer Network for Multivariate Time Series Forecasting*
+This is a PyTorch implement of the paper submitted to KDD2021.

 ## Requirements
 * python3
 * see requirments.txt

 ## Data Preparation

-The model is implement using Python3 and Pytorch
+RCGTN is implemented on those several public traffic datasets.

+### Datasets with priori graph structure
+* Download PEMS03, PEMS04, PEMS07 and PEMS08 from [STSGCN](https://github.com/Davidham3/STSGCN).
+Uncompress data file using tar -zxvf data.tar.gz and move them to the data folder.

+### Datasets without priori graph structure
+* Download Traffic, Electricity datasets from https://github.com/laiguokun/multivariate-time-series-data.
+Uncompress them and move them to the data folder.